mdejaegher/hps_categorise/README.md

 In order to uploaded the thumbnails and spreadsheets to our web page, I recommend you use WinSCP.
 Can be downloaded from https://winscp.net/eng/download.php

 ## How to use the script
-The main script is `prepareImages.py` and relies on two additional scripts `CImageInfo.py` and `CSpreadSheet.py`.
+The main script is called `prepareImages.py` and relies on two additional scripts `CImageInfo.py` and `CSpreadSheet.py` to function properly.

-To run the script, start the command prompt and call

-    python prepareImages.py
+### First time running the script
+There are a few things the script needs to know before it can start:
+* Where do the images live?
+All the images (both classified and pending) live in the same base directory.

 The base directory where all images can be found from is defined in self.baseDir